 1. What is the crime of “disturbing a meeting”?

-The legal definition of “disturbing a meeting” in Las Vegas, Nevada, prohibits a person from “willfully disturbing any assembly or meeting not unlawful in its character.”
+The legal definition of disturbing a meeting in Nevada is intentionally causing a disruption to a meeting.
 This law is extremely broad and can potentially apply to any type of gathering of two or more persons including:

 - Board meetings

-Furthermore, NRS 203.090 potentially forbids many different “disturbing” behaviors such as:
+Furthermore, the law potentially forbids many different disturbing behaviors such as: